rawitat/gtypist_lessons/programming_quotes.typ

 *:OTM_5
 I:Christer Ericson
-S:Premature optimization, that’s like a sneeze.
+S:Premature optimization, that's like a sneeze.
  :Premature abstraction is like ebola; it makes my eyes bleed.

 *:OTM_6